 Trump dismantles voter fraud commission: Here's what the controversial group did

-On social media Thursday morning, Trump accused “Democrat States” of refusing to turn over information requested by the Presidential Advisory Commission on Election Integrity – tasked with investigating alleged voter fraud in the 2016 election – because “they know that many people are voting illegally.”
+On social media, Trump accused “Democrat States” of refusing to turn over information requested by the Presidential Advisory Commission on Election Integrity – tasked with investigating alleged voter fraud in the 2016 election – because “they know that many people are voting illegally.”

 “System is rigged,” Trump said, calling for more stringent voter ID laws.

-Several secretaries of state, Republican and Democrat, bucked the request or said they would only provide limited data.
+Officials plan to erase the information already collected by the commission, White House Director of Technology Charles Herndon said in a declaration submitted to federal court.

-The group was also hit with a bevy of legal obstacles by organizations and state lawmakers regarding its practices.
+The commission was also hit with a bevy of legal obstacles by organizations and state lawmakers regarding its practices.

 Trump created the commission through an executive order in May.
 It was expected to investigate instances of alleged voter fraud in the 2016 election.